cosmos/cosmos-sdk/docs/architecture/adr-016-validator-consensus-key-rotation.md

     - the state machine can search corresponding consensus key paired with given validator operator for any arbitrary height in a recent unbonding period.
     - the state machine does not need any historical mapping information which is past more than unbonding period.
 - limits
-    - a validator cannot rotate its consensus key more than N time for any unbonding period, to prevent spam.
+    - a validator cannot rotate its consensus key more than `MaxConsPubKeyRotations` time for any unbonding period, to prevent spam.
     - parameters can be decided by governance and stored in genesis file.
 - key rotation fee
     - a validator should pay `KeyRotationFee` to rotate the consensus key which is calculated as below